NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 *Above: The states of the cloud button are shown.*

 You can download standard or detailed results from your runs.
-If you want detailed results click on the download button in the table.
+If you want detailed results, click on the download button in the table.
 You can choose to download all of the results in detail but it may be a large download.

 ![Cloud Download](../../img/pat/download_results.png "Cloud Results Downloads")

 *Above: The states of the cloud download button are shown.*

-While your project is running on the cloud you can choose the design alternative and select “Download Detailed Results for Selected File” button if you want more detailed data on some of the options.
+While your project is running on the cloud, you can choose the design alternative and select “Download Detailed Results for Selected File” button if you want more detailed data on some of the options.

 __Quitting PAT while the cloud is on will not close the EC2 instances.
 If you Launch PAT again but open a different project it may look like the cloud is off, but that is only relevant for that current project.__

-To properly end the cloud session in PAT re-open the PAT project (if you have closed it) and then click the button to stop the cloud.
+To properly end the cloud session in PAT, re-open the PAT project (if you have closed it) and then click the button to stop the cloud.
 For a few minutes you will see “Stopping Cloud."

 __Once you stop the cloud you will no longer be able to download detailed simulation results.__ If this happens and you want to get one, you can always run that job locally.
 It is generally not recommended to download detailed results for all design alternatives, as that will use a lot of hard drive space and network bandwidth.